Xabaril/lucecu/docs/GettingStarted-K8SOperator.md

 - *crd-plural-name* is the plural name of the new Kubernetes CRD, you can write on CamelCase, it is lowered on yaml templates.
 If empty, it will be obtained pluralizing *crd-name*.
 - *crd-short-name* is the short name of the new Kubernetes CRD (as svc is the short name for services), it is lowered on yaml templates.

-> Optionally you can add *crd-group-name* parameter.
+> Optionally you can add:

+* *crd-group-name* parameter.
 By default, 'xabaril.io' will be used.
+* *image-name* parameter with the docker image name of your operator.
+Defaults to `operator-name`
+* *operator-name* with the name of your operator.
+This name is used to generate the YAML files to deploy the operator on Kubernetes.
+Defaults to `crd-name`

 ## Installing CRD